-In person – ask to speak to the Practice Manager
+By ‘phone – ask to speak to the Deputy Practice Manager or the Practice Manager

 In writing – some complaints may be easier to explain in writing – please give as much information as you can, then send your complaint to the practice for the attention of the Practice Manager as soon as possible

 What we will do

 Our complaints procedure is designed to make sure that we settle any complaints as quickly as possible.

 We shall acknowledge your complaint within 5 working days and aim to have looked into your complaint within 20 working days of the date when you raised it with us.

 When we look into your complaint we shall aim to: